top of page

 picture for the headspace in each page (replacing the molecule backgrounds).jpg

-My research is inspired by chemical, material, and engineering challenges that underlie critical problems
+My research is inspired by chemical, material, and engineering challenges that underlie critical challenges

-• One of the dreams in electrochemistry is to understand reaction pathways and transport kinetics and thus control coupled ion-electron transfer on interface and in bulk for energy applications.
+• One of the dreams in electrochemistry is to understand reaction and transport pathways thus control coupled ion-electron transfer on interface and in bulk for energy applications.

 Dr Gang Wan